Jdean005/leadChecker2000/README.md

 # leadChecker2000
 Record page LWC - can be used in the Lead Record Page in the Lightning Record Page editor.
 In theory, you can use it in other places as well, but it will fail -- trust me.

-**The purpose of this project was to get familiar with LWC in LRP, leveraging wire services, and getting familiar with admin configurable toast messages**
+**The purpose of this project was to get familiar with LWC in LRP, leveraging wire services, and getting familiar with event handlers such as handlechange and handleSuccess**

 Functionality: